Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 St. John’s wort is an evergreen or semi-evergreen small flowering shrub with attractive yellow flowers

 St. John’s wort is a yellow-flowering shrub with golden-yellow blossoms and bushy foliage consisting of narrowly ovate leaves.
 Only growing around 3 to 5 ft.
-(1 – 1.5 m) tall and wide, St John’s wort is an ideal shrub for adding color to a small garden landscape.
-Use as a colorful hedge, specimen plant, or foundation planting.
+(1 – 1.5 m) tall and wide, St. John’s wort is an ideal shrub for adding color to a small garden landscape.
+Use as a colorful hedge, specimen plant, or foundation plant.

 Grow this miniature rounded shrub in USDA zones 6 through 9 in full to partial sun for best results.